williamcotton/guish/README.md

 # guish

-guish is a dynamic data pipeline UI that allows users to visually construct and execute complex command-line pipelines.
+guish (goo-ish) is a dynamic data pipeline UI that allows users to visually construct and execute complex command-line pipelines.
 It provides an intuitive interface for chaining together various Unix commands and custom plugins, making it easier to build and understand data processing workflows.

 ## Motivation

 This is an exploratory project in nature, seeing how text input and GUI input can complement each other in a novel manner.

 I do a lot of data science and hop between the command line, Jupyter notebooks, R Studio, and VS Code, but there's something unsatifactory about all of them.
 Embedding a SQL query in another language like R puts the SQL in a secondary position.
 The command line keeps every language on the same level but is a rather poor interface for writing code.
-This application attemps to bridge the gap.
+This application attempts to bridge the gap.

 Updates to the prompt are parsed into an AST and used to update the GUI.
 Updates in the GUI are used to build an AST to update the prompt.